hphelion/documentation/community/community.services-compute-howto.md

 Use the Compute service to create a new virtual machine.

-1. Launch the HP Helion OpenStack&#174; interface.
+1. Launch the HP Helion OpenStack interface.
 2. On the Project dashboard, click **Compute** > **Instance**.
 3.